Writing in the Social Sciences

 Then said they unto him, Say now Shibboleth: and he said Sibboleth: for he could not frame to pronounce it right.
 Then they took him, and slew him at the passages of Jordan: and there fell at that time of the Ephraimites forty and two thousand.”
 Judges 12:5-6

-And what you don't want is to be considered an outsider in your field of study--your goal in this class is to learn how to become an insider so that when you do step into the river and enter the conversation, you don't get your proverbial head chopped off.
-Here's a quick video that illustrates what happens when you use one discourse community's (business) language and style in the wrong setting with the wrong audience.
+So, I'm not saying that you'll be killed if you don't learn the lingo of your discourse community, but I am saying that understanding your audience can help you get your voice heard and taken seriously.
+Your goal in this class is to learn how to become an insider in your field of study so that when you do step into the river and enter the conversation, you don't get your proverbial head chopped off.
+Here's a quick video that illustrates what happens when someone misreads the situation and uses the language and style of one discourse community (business) in the wrong setting with the wrong audience (but still with an awesome accent).

 What happens when you use the wrong language for your discourse community. (https://youtu.be/nqHIgzC14v4)

 Don't be like these guys.
-Do your homework and learn what's appropriate--and not--in your field.
+Do your homework and learn what's appropriate--and not--in your field's discourse community.

 How to Listen